Georgian nationality law: Visa requirements for entering the Georgian territory

-The citizens of, and foreign nationals who permanently reside in, Bulgaria, the Czech Republic, Denmark, Estonia, Germany, Hungary, Ireland, Latvia, Lithuania, Mexico, Norway, Poland, Romania, Saudi Arabia, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland and the United States, who possess a document certifying permanent residence in one of these countries, do not need a visa to enter and stay in the territory of Georgia up to 360 days.
+The citizens of, and foreign nationals who permanently reside in, Bulgaria, the Czech Republic, Denmark, Estonia, Germany, Hungary, Ireland, Japan, Latvia, Lithuania, Mexico, Norway, Poland, Romania, Saudi Arabia, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland and the United States, who possess a document certifying permanent residence in one of these countries, do not need a visa to enter and stay in the territory of Georgia up to 360 days.

 Foreign nationals, who have temporary residence document and reside in the territory of Bahrain, Kuwait, Oman, and Qatar do not need a visa to enter and stay in the territory of Georgia up to 360 days.
 Citizens of Russia and foreign nationals residing in Saudi Arabia having valid resident permit do not need a visa to enter and stay in the territory of Georgia up to 90 days.

 Citizens of other members states of the European Union, Switzerland, Turkey and Ukraine can enter Georgia with a national ID card.

 Foreign nationals who are holders of the United Nations', or its specialized agencies', travel documents (Laissez-Passer), can enter or stay in the territory of Georgia without a visa up to 90 days.